 Established in October 2017 and based in Sydney, Volt Bank has advanced quickly despite its brief existence.
 In May 2018, it became the first Australian neobank to be granted a Restricted Authorised Deposit-Taking Institution (RADI) licence from APRA (the Australian Prudential Regulation Authority).
 And even more recently (in January 2019), it became the first neobank to be granted a full licence to operate as an ADI.

-It’s also worth noting that because Volt Bank has its very own ADI, any deposit accounts it does open (like transaction accounts, savings accounts and even mortgage offset accounts) will be regulated just like any other Australian bank.
+It’s also worth noting that because Volt Bank has its very own ADI, the Savings Account and any deposit accounts it does open in the future (like a transaction account or even a mortgage offset account) will be regulated just like any other Australian bank.
 That means that Aussies thinking about using Volt Bank to store their money in will be safe in the knowledge that deposits (up to $250,000 per person) are protected by the Government's Financial Claims Scheme (FCS).

-So, what kind of features is Volt Bank likely to offer?
-Again, given that the digital bank is yet to release any products, or an app with any financial components, it’s a bit hard to say.
-However, if the Volt Labs app is anything to go by, there are a few features we might just see Volt include when it does launch its app, or later down the line.
+So, what kind of features is Volt Bank currently offering and likely to offer in the future?
+Despite having only just launched their savings account, Volt are already off to an impressive start with a great looking app containing a few unique features.
+Plus if Volt Labs was anything to go by, there are a few features we might just see Volt include later down the track.

 One of the subjects Volt questioned it’s users on in the Volt Labs app is payments, namely a) how they go about paying for things now and b) how’d they like to pay in the future.
 There was also a real focus on whether users like to pay using cash or digital options, including whether or not they use virtual payment options or digital wallets such as Apple Pay and Google Pay.

-While that doesn’t necessarily mean that Volt Bank will launch with mobile payment options like Apple, Google and Samsung Pay, we’d be surprised if they didn’t.
+While that doesn’t necessarily mean that Volt Bank will include mobile payment options like Apple, Google and Samsung Pay, when it does launch a bank or transaction account, we’d be surprised if they didn’t.
 After all, as an app-only bank it makes a lot of sense for Volt Bank to offer its users the ability to make over the counter payments with their smartphones!
-Plus many of Australia’s other neobanks, including 86 400 and Up, have digital wallet capability.
+Plus many of Australia’s other neobanks, including 86 400, Up and Xinja have digital wallet capability.

-The other major rollout we expect in the Volt app is more comprehensive money management and categorisation features than are typically offered by traditional banks.
+The other major rollout we expect in the Volt app once spending becomes a possibility is more comprehensive money management and categorisation features than are typically offered by traditional banks.
 We can guess this because the Volt Labs app asked users specific questions about how they categorise their money, and whether or not they use software (outside of a regular banking app) to help analyse and manage their spending.

-Plus we’ve already seen other neobanks (like Up) introduce a suite of money management features in their apps, so it wouldn't be a surprise if Volt Bank did the same.
+Plus we’ve already seen other neobanks introduce a suite of money management features in their apps, so it wouldn't be a surprise if Volt Bank did the same.

 These could include: